Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 “Political leaders are plotting scored-earth tactics on ground that is already scorched,” Politico founding editor John Harris writes in a column.
 “The violent summer of 2020 made clear how combustible this country is when significant numbers of Americans conclude that the system is not on the level, that official power is untethered to principle, that familiar pieties about neutral law and blind justice are fraudulent.
 The fall of 2020 has now arrived with what promises to be an all-consuming debate in which important people are not even pausing to mouth those pieties.”

-9) Chief Justice John Roberts will no longer be the swing vote on the Supreme Court.
+9) Chief Justice John G. Roberts Jr. will no longer be the swing vote.

 Confirming a Trump pick would create a 6-to-3 majority for GOP-appointed justices.
 A conservative replacing Ginsburg will have vastly greater consequences on the law than Gorsuch replacing Scalia and would dilute Roberts’s power as the median justice.
 That could reverberate for generations.